-n Chapter 4, my Lady Friend suggested that Anna, our cleaning lady, might have stolen my favorite bra, which disappeared shortly after I moved in with my Lady Friend.
-If you missed the first four chapters of this riveting whodunit, you can read them on my web site: www.jenniferparello.com )
+In the last chapter, I tried to determine if Anna, our cleaning lady, had stolen my favorite bra, which disappeared shortly after I moved in with my Lady Friend.
+If you missed the first five chapters, you can read them on my web site: www.jenniferparello.com )